azuline/blossom/README.md

 _blossom_ contains.
 Each feature is further documented in its own README.
 This section links to those READMEs.

+Generally, _blossom_'s documentation is stored in READMEs in the repository.

 ## Infrastructure

 _blossom's_ infrastructure currently solves for developer environments, builds,